 Don’t worry.
 This isn’t an article about convincing you to start offering all of your products and services for free.

-Instead, we’ll discuss how you can use a bit of creativity and a little engineering to create powerful personalization software and tools that will help your company gain a marketing advantage over your competitors.
+Instead, we’ll discuss how you can use a bit of creativity and a little engineering management to create powerful personalization software and tools that will help your company gain a marketing advantage over your competitors.

 What is Engineering as Marketing?